amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 Volumetric source terms, used to model infiltration (Section 3.7) and a wide variety of source and loss processes, are defined for each component, and for each mobile chemical constituent.
 Supported functionals for initial and boundary data and for source distributions are listed below.

-Initial, boundary and source terms are specified using a set of user-defined component mixtures.
+Initial, boundary and source terms are specified using a set of user-defined component mixtures (sources can optionally be specified in terms of total mass of contaminant - see below).
 The detailed specification of mixture definitions remains TBD, however we assume that definitions may be uniquely constructed using a variety of methods (pH, total concentrations, free ion concentrations, etc), and that each mixture consists of a component and a subset of the trace chemical species contained in that component.